abderahmentrabelsi/rag/README.md

 - If not covered, the assistant replies: Not covered in our docs

 Observability
-- Each answer includes time and a cost estimate, based on tokens
+- Each answer includes time, token usage, cost estimate, model, and cached flag

 ## Components